benjamin-white/benjamin-white/README.md

 ## _**About me**_

 I have worked professionally for five years as a full stack web developer.
 Prior to my current role I worked in retail management but a long time passion for code drove me to finally make the switch in 2016 after attending a bootcamp with the aim of expanding my knowledge.
 I am generally thoughful and patient but decisive where and when needed.
-I like to find the fun in challenges and feel value in knowing what I do contributes to a business's overall success.
+I like to find fun in challenges and feel value in knowing what I do contributes to a business's overall success.

 Other than coding my interests are 3D graphics (viewable here <a href="https://behance.net/nvlnvl" target="_blank" style="text-decoration:underline" rel="noopener noreferrer">https://behance.net/nvlnvl</a>), finding great music, reading books and going to the park with my family.